 - Territory label – That’s labels associated with territories based on state, zip code or county

-On of the coolest things you can do in MBO is append data to a label.
+On of the coolest things you can do in MapBusinessOnline is append data to a label.
 Try it.
 Add demographic data or data you imported to a label.
-It’s a great way to reference key data.
+It’s a great way to present key data to your map viewers.

-When you click the M&D overall toolbar Edit Gear you’ll also see Territory Options in the panel control view.
+When you click the Map & Data overall toolbar Edit Gear you’ll also see Territory Options in the panel control view.
 Here you can set territory transparency and turn on the intersection or overlap tool.
-The ability to allow and identify territory overlap is extremely helpful in sales territory management.
+The ability to allow and identify territory overlap is extremely helpful in a sales territory mapping program.
 And you’ll see that you can control the color of the overlap by clicking into the associated color box.

 Find out why over 25,000 business users log into www.MapBusinessOnline.com